WCoetser/TRL-3D/readme.md

 ```
 The shortest path to an implementation is to use the sample app as boilerplate.

+These features are currently implemented:

+* Geometry: Triangles
+* Multiple textures
+* Perspective projection, moving the camera
+* Screenshots
+* Picking object at screen coordinate and returning its ID
+* Events (keyboard/mouse/picking/screenshot) and assertion loading logic

 # Licences

 This project is released under the MIT license, see [licence.txt](license.txt).